The Real Housewives of Johannesburg

 The Real Housewives of Johannesburg (abbreviated RHOJ) is a South African reality television series that premiered on M-Net's rebranded channel, 1Magic.

+Overview

-Developed as an international installment of the American The Real Housewives franchise and the first installment of the franchise set in Africa.
+RHOJ was developed as an international installment of the American The Real Housewives franchise and was the first installment of the franchise set in Africa.
 It has aired three seasons and focuses on the personal and professional lives of several women living in Johannesburg, South Africa.

-The cast of the third and final season consisted of Mareli Bentley, Mamus Koka, Keabetswe Marema, Lethabo LeJoy Mathatho, Lebo JoJo Mokoena, Thobekile Mdlalose and Nicole Watson with Tarina Patel serving as a friend of the housewives.
-Previously featured cast members included original housewives Christall Kay, mother and daughter Evodia & Mercy Mogase, Brinnette Seopela, Naledi Willers, Busisiwe 'Lendy' Ter Mors and Subsequent housewives Mpho Merriweather and Mpumi Mophatlane.
+The cast of the third season consisted of Mareli Bentley, Mamus Koka, Keabetswe Marema, Lethabo LeJoy Mathatho, Lebo JoJo Mokoena, Thobekile Mdlalose and Nicole Watson with Tarina Patel serving as a friend of the housewives.
+Previously featured cast members included noticeably absent original housewife Christall Kay, original housewives mother and daughter Evodia and Mercy Mogase, Brinnette Seopela, Naledi Willers, Busisiwe 'Lendy' Ter Mors and Sophomore housewives Mpho Merriweather and Mpumi Mophatlane.

-Overview and casting

-The Real Housewives of Johannesburg was first rumoured in 2014.
-Another company took over production – repurposing some of the footage and reshooting with an added cast member to create the critically panned Divas of Jozi, which premiered on SABC3 in 2016.
-In January 2018, as part of M-Net's ongoing rebrand of their Vuzu Amp channel to 1Magic – it was announced that they had secured an official version of the Real Housewives franchise, to premiere within the year.

-On December 7, 2021, original cast-member Naledi Willers died at the age of 30 after suffering from breast cancer.

-Season 1

-In July 2018, the season one cast was announced.
-The first season premiered on August 3, 2018, with Christall Kay, mother and daughter Evodia & Mercy Mogase, Brinnette Seopela, Naledi Willers, and Busisiwe 'Lendy' Ter Mors joining the cast.

-In May 2019, both mother and daughter, Evodia & Mercy Mogase, announced their departure from the show.

-Season 2

-In November 2018, the series was renewed for a second season.